Controversy and the Inspirer (Psychopathic) Character

 There is also a tendency to poor judgment and an inability to learn from mistakes.
 The denial of feeling in this character leads to the denial of experience.
 This leads to an 'immunity' to learning from experience.

 In the inspirer pain is numbed, and genuine strong feelings are denied, but dramatic emotionality and false feelings can be acted out to achieve some purpose, like intimidation or seduction.
 Fear of being wrong or of submitting to the will of others is extreme and is powerfully denied.
-The fear of being controlled or humiliated underlies an extreme need to be in control of feelings, in control of others, and in control situations.
+The fear of being controlled or humiliated underlies an extreme need to be in control of feelings, in control of others, and in control of situations.
 Maintaining control whether it is real or illusory, fends off fears of losing power, being defeated or helpless, and collapsing into desperate neediness.
 There is seemingly no middle ground, either the inspirer is in control or he or she believes others are in control.

 The intuitive capacities of the Inspirer are formidable, with very strong abilities to read what is going on inside of other people, although the understanding of the meaning of what is going on is often very distorted.
 The inspirer is not hampered by the self-absorption of most other pre-oedipal characters, and therefore is able to better pay attention to others in real time.
 This can contribute to the seductiveness that is often noted.